smarinovic/smarinovic.github.io/_posts/2020-05-17-SLAE-exam-assessment-01.md

 00000000  B867010000        mov eax, 0x167
 Null Bytes -----^^^^
 ```
 To mitigate this issue, we need to find another way of placing 0x167 in EAX register.
 One way is to do this is to clear EAX register (set it to zero) and once EAX register is set to zero use MOV AX, 0x167 which refers to first 16 bit of EAX register.
-Opcode for such instruction not contain null bytes as shown on following example:
+Opcode for such instruction does not contain null bytes as shown on following example:
 ```
 nasm > mov ax, 0x167
 00000000  66B86701          mov ax, 0x167